DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## The `print()` function

 In the previous section, we calculated `z = x/y`, but Python simply computed the answer, it didn't report it back to us.
-That's how Python (and other languages) typically work.
-If we want the result reported back to us, we need to say so.
+That's how Python -- and other languages -- typically work.
+If we want to report the result, we need to say so.
 The simplest way to do this is with the print function.
-The print function prints whatever we include in parentheses after the word print.
-If we want to print more than one thing, we separate them with commas.
-That's the general structure of **functions** in Python:  a name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated by commas.
+The print function prints whatever we include in parentheses after the word print:  for example, ``print(x)`.
+If we want to print more than one thing, we separate them with commas; for example, `print(x, y)`.
+That's the **general structure of functions** in Python:  a function name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated by commas.

-If we want to verify the calculation of `z`, we could type `print(z)` in the IPython console.
+If we want to verify the calculation of `z`, we can type `print(z)` in the IPython console.
 (If we're in the console, we could simply type `z`, but in other contexts we need the `print()` function.)
 The input and output look like this:
 ```python
 In [7]: print(z)
 0.6666666666666666